gbd77rc/esp32-iot-x509/docs/introduction.md

 * Development Setup and source control
 * Serverless and Containers
 * CI/CD Pipelines
-* Multitenants
+* Multi-Tenants

 There are many short tutorial out in the internet, but nothing to really show a journey on how to get a device securely connected to the cloud and make use of the data in visualization application.
-It will cover the developement and CI/CD processing in a cloud enabled ecosystem.
-I will try to keep the costs of the cloud down to the miniumum by using the free tier where I can and be able to undeploy automatically when I can't.
+It will cover the development and CI/CD processing in a cloud enabled ecosystem.
+I will try to keep the costs of the cloud down to the minimum by using the free tier where I can and be able to undeploy automatically when I can't.

 Each of these blogs maybe broken into smaller ones, depending on the size of each one.
 I will try to limit them to 10 minutes of reading, just to keep it interesting.
 This introduction one will be shorter just to wet your appetite.